rithvikshettyy/Object-Measurement/README.md

 Step 4: If you encounter an error, I would recommend you to re-write that line of code which shows the error.

-step 5: Hit run and expirience the work of opencv-python
+step 5: Hit run and experience the work of opencv-python

 ![img](https://github.com/rithvikshettyy/Object-Measurement/edit/main/warped_img.png)